The Web address of this

 In general,

-the more of these items someone's parents
+the more of these traits someone's parents

 and/or other ancestors had, the higher the odds that significant psychological wounds passed